opensensorhub/osh-docs/docs/dev/dev-guide.md

 $ ./gradlew sensorhub-driver-fakeweather:build
 ```

+The resulting JAR files will be located in the `sensorhub-driver-fakegps/build/libs` and `sensorhub-driver-fakeweather/build/libs` folders respectively.

 You can also build all of them at once by running the following command in the `osh-sensors` folder:

 ```bash